 To be a major point of cultural and aesthetic interest in the Big Bend Area and to serve three primary functions:

 - To bring Fair visitors fine art of high quality and varied subject matter.

 - To provide Florida artists with an opportunity to participate in a juried competition of such quality that a certain degree of satisfaction may be achieved whether an award is won or not.

-- To encourage young people in the field of art through the Junior Department of the Fine Arts and Crafts to exhibit only qualified work.
+- To encourage people in the field of art to exhibit fine art in a variety of media.